MarcoBetti1/FTAAT/ReadME.md

 ### FIXED TOKEN ABSTRACT ATTENTION TEST (FTAAT)
 Automated python code that supports automatic prompting and grading to deepseek and openai API.
-I got sidetracked and started to make a streamlit interface for every aspect (token generation, experiment running, data visualization) but I did not complete it.
-I would suggest not using the streamlit function.
+I would suggest not using the streamlit aspect as its not complete.

 Notebooks for reference: